zxc308/P4-tutorials/exercises/qos/README.md

            the next hop.
 	3. Update the ethernet source address with the address of the switch.
 	4. Decrement the TTL.
-5. An egress control block that checks the protocols and sets the ipv4.diffserv.
+5. An ingress control block that checks the protocols and sets the ipv4.diffserv.
 6. A deparser that selects the order in which fields inserted into the outgoing packet.
 7. A `package` instantiation supplied with the parser, control,